 Is Prescription Drug Abuse Ever Going to End?

 Prescription drug abuse has become quite an unfortunate epidemic in past years and continues to grow.
-The reasons it has been able to reach such a level is due to the fact that there are so many people with proper prescriptions who actually have a need for the use of medications such as painkillers for their chronic conditions.
+The reason it has been able to reach such a level is due to the fact that there are so many people with proper prescriptions who actually have a need for the use of medications such as painkillers for their chronic conditions.
 Sometimes it may seem like the epidemic is going to rise continually without ever reaching an end.

 The Epidemic of Prescription Drug Abuse